-Soft tissue laser, also known as dental diode lasers, is a thin beam of highly focused and intense light.
+Soft tissue laser is a thin beam of highly focused and intense light.
 As the name suggests, laser therapy induces control while treating and removing the soft tissues inside your mouth.
-They are available in varying power levels and wavelengths depending on the intensity of repair.
+They have varying power levels depending on the type of repair.
 They are used for periodontal treatments

 , crown lengthening, and gingival contouring

 .
-Unlike surgery, they are gentle, and the patient has very little pain during the treatment.
+Unlike surgery, they are gentle, and the patient has very little discomfort during or after the treatment.

 There are different kinds of lasers available — carbon dioxide lasers, argon lasers, and diode lasers, to name a few.